tus/tusd/README.md

     	Use Google Cloud Storage with this bucket as storage backend (requires the GCS_SERVICE_ACCOUNT_FILE environment variable to be set)
   -hooks-dir string
-    	Directory to search for available hooks scripts -hooks-http string
+    	Directory to search for available hooks scripts -hooks-enabled-events string
+    	Comma separated list of enabled hook events, set to "-" to disable all (default "*") -hooks-http string
     	An HTTP endpoint to which hook events will be sent to -hooks-http-backoff int